sheeshee/Introduction-to-Python/README.md

 To run these files you'll need to have Python and Jupyter installed.

-You can get both of these with the Anaconda Python distribution: https://docs.anaconda.com/anaconda/install/ It is by no means the only source, but it does make somethings conveninet.
+You can get both of these with the Anaconda Python distribution: https://docs.anaconda.com/anaconda/install/.
+It is by no means the only source, but it does conveniently install them both together.

-Then read the Getting Stared page: https://docs.anaconda.com/anaconda/user-guide/getting-started/
+Once you've done the above, you can read the Getting Stared page: https://docs.anaconda.com/anaconda/user-guide/getting-started/

-After those you should be able to run the code in these files.
+After the steps above you should be able to run the code in these files.